hostmobility/host-insight-client/README.md

 The application will look for a conf.toml file firstly in ~/.config/ada-client/ and secondly in /etc/opt/ada-client/.

-Example configuration that enables six digital-in and two CAN ports:
+Example configuration that enables three digital-in and two CAN ports:

 ```
 uid = "42"